My name is Clark. I haven't always been a graphic designer, in fact I had no idea life would turn out this way.

 Over the years, as I worked for other carpenters, and crew members came and went, I learned a lot about managing people as well.
 I worked alongside all kinds of guys, and observed a variety of communication methods when it came to explaining how to do a certain task, especially when the one being explained to had not done that particular job before.
 For some, better communication simply meant more volume, which can make a long day a lot longer and the job accomplished not much faster.
 I decided I didn’t want to be one of those guys.

-At this point in my career I always had 2 or three guys on my crew who were less experienced than me, and was always explaining how to construct certain parts of the building according to the blueprints.
+At this point in my career I always had two or three guys on my crew who were less experienced than me, and was always explaining how to construct certain parts of the building according to the blueprints.
 We also did a lot of renovations, where there often was no official blueprints and we had to figure a lot of stuff out ourselves.
 It can be challenging to explain what you envision in your head so that everyone involved can see it as well.

 I began to cultivate the art of the explanation.
 This can actually be challenging, as you have to deliver your information in a way that is clear, while at the same time not over-explaining it and losing your man in a sea of instructions.
 It’s an art that school teachers excel at, and tradesmen are notorious for lacking.
 Perhaps you have a great boss (or are) and you might beg to differ.
 However, I don’t think you would disagree that a lot of frustration on the jobsite is a result of poor communication.